trevorsaudi/IAPlabs/NODEJS-task/README.md

     /api/v1/student/1 - to delete student with id 1

-***INSERTING A NEW USER TO THE DATABASE***
+***INSERTING ONE STUDENT***
 /submit

     ***usage***
-    Supply the following parameters on Postman as Keys firstname
+    supply the following parameter on postman
+         firstname
          lastname
          groupnumber